ChrisVilches/Ruby-Behavior-Tree/README.md

 This simply sets the node to `success`, and when a node has children, it executes `halt!` on all children as well, which propagates the `halt!` action down the tree.

-This method is usually used when you want to reset its and its children's status.
-In control nodes, since they follow the strategy of *"resume from the running nodes, if there is any"* is used, it's imperative to execute `halt!` once the sequence/selector has finished, so it can start again from the first node.
+This method is usually used when you want to reset the node and its children's status.
+In control nodes, since they follow the strategy of *"resume from the running nodes, if there is any"* is used by default, it's imperative to execute `halt!` once the sequence/selector has finished, so it can start again from the first node (unless you override this logic in a custom control node).
 Other than that, you may decide not to halt them if it's not necessary.

 ### Status related callbacks and hooks

-#### on_status_change(prev)
+**on_status_change(prev)**

 This method is executed everytime the node status changes.
 It's only triggered when there's a change (i.e. previous value and next value are different).